Call: 0800 321 3832 Request a free callback

 It is important to bear in mind that, once a clean break order has been secured, no further financial claim can be made by either party against the other, so all financial matters must be resolved before this.

-How long does a financial order take in the UK?
+How long does a financial order take?

 In general, it will be much faster to agree a settlement and secure a consent order than to wait for a court to make a financial order.
 A settlement and consent order can often be achieved in a matter of months where both spouses are motivated to resolve the matter.